chrisreedio/socialment/README.md

 Ideal for Laravel and Filament users seeking a straightforward OAuth integration.

 > [!WARNING]
-> Socialment is currently in beta.
+> Socialment v4 is currently in beta.
 Please report any issues you encounter.
 >
 > Caution is advised if you choose to use this package in production.
 >
-> Azure AD support has been the only tested provider so far.
+> Socialment v3 support is still available on the [3.x branch](https://github.com/chrisreedio/socialment/tree/3.x).

 #### References